Llogib/Llogib/README.md

 /\*But I'll struggle to adapt to it, to learn it and to try it.\*/

+ps: the avatar is a picture which is from pixiv.net

 <!---
 Llogib/Llogib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.